skylot/jadx/.github/ISSUE_TEMPLATE/decompilation-error.md

 - search existing issues by exception message

 **Describe error**
-- provide full name of method or class with error
+- full name of method or class with error
-- provide full java stacktrace

-  **Note**: no need to copy method fallback code (commented pseudocode)
+- full java stacktrace (no need to copy method fallback code (commented pseudocode))
-- attach or provide link to apk file (double check apk version)
+- **IMPORTANT!** attach or provide link to apk file (double check apk version)

   **Note**: GitHub don't allow attach files with `.apk` extension, but you can change extension by adding `.zip` at the end :)